gauravdhiman/rag-chat-app/README.md

 ## Note

-As LangFlow does not have any component for [OpenRouter](https://openrouter.ai/), `open_router_custom_component.py` file contains the code of the custom LangFlow component defined in the default pipeline.
-It's just saved in this repo as a reference and have no functional use.
-The same code is saved in LangFlow pipeline (`./flows/vector_store_rag.json`) when the custom component was created in pipeline.
+As LangFlow does not have any component for [OpenRouter](https://openrouter.ai/), the file `open_router_custom_component.py` contains the code of the custom LangFlow component defined in the default pipeline (`./flows/vector_store_rag.json`) that comes with this codebase.
+It's just saved in this repo for reference and have no functional use in app, as the same code is saved in the default LangFlow pipeline (`./flows/vector_store_rag.json`) when the custom component was created in pipeline.
 You can use it for your pipeline in case you want and further customize it as required.

 ## Credits

 - **Langflow**: For providing a low-code design tool for building AI RAG pipelines.
 - **Chainlit**: For enabling the creation of interactive chat applications with ease.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+### Summary of the MIT License

+The MIT License is a permissive free software license that allows for the software to be used, copied, modified, merged, published, distributed, sublicensed, and sold.
+It also provides a warranty disclaimer and states that the software is provided "as is," without warranty of any kind.

+For more information, please refer to the full text of the license in the [LICENSE](LICENSE) file.